srossokha/shturman/README.md

 # shturman-electron

-This is a Time Table Application Electron application based on the [Electron](http://electron.atom.io/).
+This is a Time Table application based on the [Electron](http://electron.atom.io/).

 A basic Electron application needs just these files: